-Woman killed after pointing gun in Indonesian police HQ
+Woman killed after pointing gun in Indonesia police HQ

 Television video on Wednesday showed an unidentified woman wearing a long black robe and a blue veil walking near a parking lot at the police headquarters toward the police chief’s office building.
 She pointed a gun at several police officers before being shot dead by other officers.

-An anti-bomb squad member approached her body, which was lying in the rain with the gun nearby, and determined there were no dangerous materials in the area before the body was removed.
+A bomb squad member approached her body, which was lying in the rain with the gun nearby, and determined there were no dangerous materials in the area before the body was removed.

 There was no immediate statement from police about the incident.